ColoradoSchoolOfMines/mozzarella/README.md

 It is written in Python and uses the powerful web framework [TurboGears](http://turbogears.com/).

+The steps below assume that you know how to use the [Linux command line](INTROCOMMANDLINE.md) and how use git and github.
+The two links will take you to a starter guide created by

 ## Setting up your Development Environment

 Clone the repo: